 - Not integrating online and offline marketing materials

-To avoid this pitfall, create a simple brand style guide that defines your visual identity, key messages, and tone of voice.
-Ensure all advertising materials—from social media posts to print flyers—follow these guidelines.
+To avoid this, create a simple brand style guide that sets out your visual identity, key messages, and tone of voice.
+Make sure all your advertising materials, from social media posts to print flyers, follow it.

-Many local businesses invest in advertising without proper measurement systems:
+Many local businesses spend on advertising without any real measurement in place:

 - Implement unique tracking phone numbers for different campaigns